 Because of this, I would not recommend anyone visit Bennett Motors in Evansville to purchase a used car.
 I would go so far as to say I recommend avoiding them at all costs.
 If I were to review Bennett Motors in one word, I’d simply state, untrustworthy.
 My hard earned money is better spent with businesses that I can trust and start a relationship with, over the purchase of multiple vehicles.

 So, in closing, be prepared for your dollar to not stretch as far, when buying a used car in Evansville or the Tri-State.
-Expect frustration when searching for just that right car or truck.
+Expect frustration when searching for just that right car or truck, and that is not mentioning checking cars for legal stuff and accident records, getting consultatoon at HornsbyWatson.com, if necessary.
 And, if at all possible, avoid Bennett Motors like the dishonest company that it is.
 Thanks random salesperson for setting me straight!